SPIRAL: A superlinearly convergent incremental proximal algorithm for nonconvex finite sum minimization: Proposed algorithm

+The proposed method, SPIRAL, is outlined in \cref{alg:LBFinito} to address the optimization problem \eqref{eq:problem_formulation}.
+SPIRAL employs the set-valued mapping $\Ts:\R^n\rightrightarrows\R^n$ as its major oracle, defined as

-SPIRAL consists of an outer loop with full gradient evaluations and an inner loop with a cyclic sweeping rule or with a shuffled cyclic (randomized without replacement) sweeping rule.
-The major oracle in the algorithm is the mapping $\Ts$ defined in \eqref{eq:t}, which is used in \cref{alg:1:t1,alg:1:t2,alg:1:ls:3,alg:1:t3}, representing the proximal steps.
-Note that in the Euclidean case, i.e. when the functions $f_i$ are $L_i$-smooth relative to $h_i = \frac{1}{2}\|\cdot\|^2$, the oracle $\Ts$ reduces to the Euclidean proximal mapping with updates of the form,
+where $h_i$ is the dgf corresponding to function $f_i$ as in \cref{ass:basic:1}.
+Within both the outer and inner loops, the mapping $\Ts$, utilized in steps \ref{alg:1:t1}, \ref{alg:1:t2}, \ref{alg:1:ls:3}, and \ref{alg:1:t3}, represents the proximal steps.
+It is important to note that in the case of Euclidean space, where the functions $f_i$ are $L_i$-smooth relative to $h_i = \frac{1}{2}\|\cdot\|^2$, the oracle $\Ts$ reduces to the Euclidean proximal mapping with updates of the form $z^k \in \prox_{\hat{\gamma} g}(\hat{\gamma}s^k)$, where $\hat{\gamma}^{-1} = \sum_{i=1}^N \gamma_i^{-1}$.
+Similarly, the iterates $v^k$, $y^k$, and $\ttz[i]{k}$ are updated using the same $\prox_{\hat{\gamma} g}$ function.
+A detailed description of the Euclidean version of the algorithm can be found in Appendix \ref{sec:Euclidean}.